swiss-ai-center/a-guide-to-mlops/docs/part-1-local-training-and-evaluation/chapter-17-visualize-live-metrics-with-dvclive-and-tensorboard.md

 2. Modified `src/train.py` to log metrics per epoch
 3. Launched TensorBoard and viewed live metrics
 4. Compared two experiments in the same dashboard
-5. Kept DVClive logs out of Git
+5. Kept training logs out of Git

 You fixed some of the previous issues: